 6. High Internet Penetration

-Singaporeans are tech-savvy, having high internet penetration rate.
-Internet and social media penetration in Singapore is significantly above the global average, specifically at 92%.
+Singaporeans are one of the most tech-savvy populations in the world, with a high rate of internet penetration.
+Internet and social media penetration in Singapore is significantly above the global average, specifically at 96%.
 Moreover, urbanization in Singapore is at 100%.

 Therefore, brands need to make sure they have online presence.
 Consumers in Singapore are shifting to online experiences where they tend to consult online reviews to reassure their purchase decisions and online shopping.
 They also use online channels to discover, search, and support brands.